-If you work in instrumentation, then the HART communicator is a part of your body in the field!
+If you work in instrumentation, then the HART communicator is a part of your body in the field.
 But sometimes you can’t get it to work properly, or maybe you don’t know how to use a particular function, right?
-Don’t worry; in this article, I’ll cover the most common issues people have with HART communicators and try to help solve the problems or avoid them.
+This is why we put together this guide for you.

 You never know if you need your 250-ohm resistor or not, am I right?
 In fact, you always carry the resistor with you for that reason.
 But do you know why do you need a resistor in the first place?